Who is Jacqui Blue?

 Outside of film, she was asked to be a contributing author to the Fear Free Childbirth free e-book.
 Jacqui is also a contributing writer to the online magazine, Film Inquiry.
 While she currently works to complete two of her own manuscripts on the topics of childbirth and how she changed her own life by utilizing a strong mental diet after narrowly escaping a. toxic marriage with her life.

 In addition to film and writing, as the breadwinner of the family, she needed a better day job to pay the bills and take care of the kids while in pursuit of her dreams and creative passions.
 In 2017-2018, she spent time studying hypnotherapy at the Hypnosis Motivation Institute where she became certified to specialize in Past Life Regression therapy and Hypnosis for Childbirth, giving her a way to personally help women have Beautiful Birth experiences.
-She launched her Hypnotherapy practice in January 2018 and then went on to also become a Law of Attraction life coach.
+She launched her Hypnotherapy practice in January 2018 and then went on to also become a mind and life coach.

 Jacqui began acting at the age of six, taking classes at the Actor's Playhouse in Miami.
 She began writing poetry, prose and short stories at the age of nine and continued to pursue both throughout her youth.
 She performed in many local theatrical productions and had pieces she wrote published in local newspapers and literary magazines.
 At the age of 19, Jacqui stopped acting, realizing she always preferred this world from behind the scenes but continued to write.

 Before putting herself through film school about a decade later, Jacqui spent the greater part of her twenties working as a stay at home mom and wife.
 Having had a Cesarean section with her twins, followed by two very different but successful hospital VBACs, which was then followed by a water birth in a birth center, She developed a passion for natural birth and fell into "alternative" or "attachment" parenting styles.
 She spent nearly a decade studying and researching pregnancy and childbirth, even to the point of considering a career in Midwifery for a brief time.
-Instead she decided to make childbirth an area of focus in her hypnotherapy practice and is developing her own Beautiful Hypnosis-Births program that will be available in different forms, worldwide.
+Instead she decided to make childbirth an area of focus in her hypnotherapy practice and developed her own Beautiful Hypnosis-Births program that is available in different forms, worldwide.

 While she was putting herself through film school, working at the Florida Media Market and was under the mentorship of Maritza Guimet, Jacqui realized instead of complaining about what annoyed her about the programming available to women about pregnancy and birth, she could make a film that showed a different, a more humane way to bring children into the world; one that aligned more with her personal experiences vs how the mainstream media portrays "normal birth".
 She made a film that was what she wanted to see and what she wished was available to her when she was pregnant and was pleasantly surprised by the positive reaction it's received by international audiences.